 With over 70% of estate agents and a significant proportion of conveyancers set to go live on the Coadjute Network, Estate Agents will be able to work with their preferred partners using Coadjute.

 To enable a new era for the property market, connectivity needs to become a priority for estate agents looking to take their business to the next level and provide an even better service to their customers.

-We will be running meetings with the Coadjute team across various dates in November, December 2021, and January 2022, where you can find out more about our new features within Openview.
+We will be running meetings with the Coadjute team across various dates in January 2022, where you can find out more about our new features within Openview.